 The value for the intertemporal elasticity of substitution, $1/\sigma$, is 1.
-The Frisch labor elasticity is set to 0.5.
-Habit is set to 0.75.
-The weight of housing in utility is set to 0.3, in line with Iacoviello (2005).
+The Frisch labor elasticity ψ is set to 0.5.
+Habit ς is set to 0.75.
+The weight χ of housing in utility is set to 0.1, in line with Iacoviello (2005).
 The shares of indebted, restricted and unrestricted households, and the "equity shares" of capital producers (ω and $1 - \omega$), are calibrated so that the model yields a response of investment to the (benchmark) APP around four times as large as the response of consumption, in line with standard business cycle facts on response of investment in the EA.
 The depreciation rate of capital is set to 0.025.

-In the production functions of tradables and non-tradables, the elasticity of substitution between labor and capital is set to 0.93.
-To match investment-to-GDP ratios, the bias towards capital in the production function of tradables is set to 0.56 in Home and, in the REA and in the RW, to 0.46.
-The corresponding value in the production function of non-tradables is set to 0.53 in Home and 0.43 in the REA and RW.
+In the production functions of tradables, non-tradables, and real estate, the elasticity of substitution between labor and capital (and land in the case of real estate) is set to 0.93.
+To match investment-to-GDP ratios, the bias towards capital in the production function of tradables is set to 0.56 in Home and to 0.46 in the REA and in the RW.
+The corresponding value in the production function of non-tradables is set to 0.53 in Home and to 0.43 in the REA and RW.
+In the production function of real estate, it is set to 0.1 (land has the weight equal to 0.6).

 In the final consumption and investment goods the elasticity of substitution between domestic and imported tradables is set to 1.5, while the elasticity of substitution between tradables and non-tradables is set to 0.5, as empirical evidence suggests that it is harder to substitute tradables for non-tradables than to substitute across tradables.
 The biases towards the domestically produced good and composite tradable good are chosen to match the Home and REA import-to-GDP ratios.
 In the consumption bundle the bias towards the domestic tradable is 0.68 in Home, 0.59 in the REA, and 0.90 in the RW.
-The bias towards the composite tradable is set to 0.50 in the REA and the RW.
+The bias towards the composite tradable is set to 0.68 in Home and to 0.50 in the REA and the RW.
 For the investment basket, the bias towards the domestic tradable is 0.50 in Home, 0.49 in the REA, and 0.90 in the RW.
 The bias towards the composite tradable is 0.78 in Home and 0.70 in the REA and in the RW.